amybru/byioboba/README.md

 Clicking on it will give us the option to edit the drink or to view all ingredients in this drink.

 * Add Drink & Edit Drink Forms
-Two major features of the site are the add and edit functions that allow the user to interract with the site.
+Two major features of the site are the add and edit functions that allow the user to interact with the site.
 The user must fill in each of the fields in the form to properly create or edit the drink.
 The forms are formatted in exactly the same way, the only difference being the edit drink function is populated with data already inputted to the database.
 The form includes a textarea, two selects, one switch, and three radios.